BlockscapeNetwork/signctrl/README.md

 $ pairmint init
 ```

-The `init` command creates a `pairmint.toml` configuration file at the directory specified in the `PAIRMINT_CONFIG_DIR` environment variable (defaults to `$HOME/.pairmint`) and a `pm-identity.key` file which holds the seed used to establish a secret connection to the validator.
+The `init` command creates a `pairmint.toml` configuration file at the directory specified in the `$PAIRMINT_CONFIG_DIR` environment variable (defaults to `$HOME/.pairmint`) and a `pm-identity.key` file which holds the seed used to establish a secret connection to the validator.

 > :information_source: Please look through the `pairmint.toml` file after it's generated as it is only a template and initially not valid.

+If you don't already have a keypair, you can use the `--keypair` flag to generate a new `priv_validator_key.json` and `priv_validator_state.json` in your `$PAIRMINT_CONFIG_DIR` directory.
+Pairmint will know where to find them without you having to specify their location (see `key_file_path` and `state_file_path` parameters in the FilePV section).

+If you do already have a keypair, you can either copy them into the `$PAIRMINT_CONFIG_DIR` directory or leave the key and state files where they are and specify the paths to them in the FilePV section of the `pairmint.toml`.

 ### Init